 We want to treat each other with respect, tolerance and fairness because we are convinced that a good working atmosphere is only possible through respectful interaction.
 At Stannol, all employees are treated equally regardless of nationality, gender, age, language or religion.
 We actively oppose all forms of discrimination and racism.
 Our equal opportunities Officers have the task of working on the implementation of the equality offer enshrined in the constitution in everyday life, to promote equality between women and men and to reduce existing disadvantages.
 The aim is to work towards ensuring that the interests of women and men are adequately taken into account in the workplace.
 Equality work is a mandate to all those responsible to counter discriminatory structures and developments (of a personnel-economic, organizational or social nature) for women and men through appropriate measures.

 Our equal opportunities officers have the full support of the management for this action.
 Stannol fulfils its obligation to implement the measures of the Whistleblower Protection Act.
 In 2023, a corresponding reporting system was introduced to ensure confidentiality for the whistleblower and protect them from possible reprisals.
-There were no confirmed cases of discrimination in 2023.
+A corresponding reporting system has been in place since 2023, which ensures confidentiality for the whistleblower and protects them from possible reprisals.
+There were no confirmed cases of discrimination in 2024.